Command Line Tools

 -c s3.path_style=true

-bin/cv mount-list
+bin/cv mount

 A UFS path can only be mounted to one Curvine directory.
 Mounting to curvine root path is not supported; nested mounting is not supported.
 If curvine://a/b is already mounted, then curvine://a or curvine://a/b/c etc. cannot mount other UFS.